-- N.C.
-Division of Health Service Regulation (DHSR) Health Care Personnel Registry (HCPR) - NCTracks and/or National Plan & Provider Enumeration System (NPPES) - National Practitioner Data Bank (NPBD/HPDB) - National Technical Information Service for DEA certificates - Social Security Death Master File - DMA Program Integrity Database - National Accrediting Boards (e.g. CARF, Joint Commission on Accreditation of Hospitals) - Boards of Licensure or Certification for the applicable Scope of Practice - The individual or entity is not currently subject to any of the following sanctions or administrative actions issued by Vaya, state or local regulatory agencies or has not been subject to any such sanctions or administrative actions within the twelve (12) months prior to the application or renewal decision: - Vaya or other LME/MCO: Contract Termination or Suspension, Suspension of Referrals, Unresolved Plan of Correction (POC), Outstanding Overpayment, Prepayment Review, Payment Suspension - DMA: Contract Termination or Suspension, Payment Suspension Prepayment Review, Outstanding Final Overpayment - DMH/DD/SAS: Revocation of Authority to Receive Public Funds, Unresolved POC - DHSR: Unresolved Type A or B penalty under Article 3, Active Suspension of Admissions, Active Summary Suspension, Active Notice of Revocation or Revocation in Effect - N.C.
+- National Practitioner Data Bank (NPBD/HPDB) - National Technical Information Service for DEA certificates - Social Security Death Master File - DHB Program Integrity Database/ State Exclusion List - National Accrediting Boards (e.g. CARF, Joint Commission on Accreditation of Hospitals) - Boards of Licensure or Certification for the applicable Scope of Practice - The individual or entity is not currently subject to any of the following sanctions or administrative actions issued by Vaya, state or local regulatory agencies or has not been subject to any such sanctions or administrative actions within the twelve (12) months prior to the application or thirty six (36) months for a renewal decision: - Vaya or other LME/MCO: Contract Termination or Suspension, Suspension of Referrals, Unresolved Plan of Correction (POC), Outstanding Overpayment, Prepayment Review, Payment Suspension - DHB: Contract Termination or Suspension, Payment Suspension Prepayment Review, Outstanding Final Overpayment - DMH/DD/SAS: Revocation of Authority to Receive Public Funds, Unresolved POC - DHSR: Unresolved Type A or B penalty under Article 3, Active Suspension of Admissions, Active Summary Suspension, Active Notice of Revocation or Revocation in Effect - N.C.
 Secretary of State: Administrative Dissolution, Revocation of Authority, Notice of Grounds for other reason, Revenue Suspension